perlin-network/life/README.md

 One extremely powerful feature is that you may completely customize how WebAssembly module import functions are resolved, executed, and defined.

-With import resolvers, you may now securely call external code/functions inside your WebAssembly modules which executed through **life**.
+With import resolvers, you may now securely call external code/functions inside your WebAssembly modules which are executed through **life**.

 Take for example the following Rust module compiled down to a WebAssembly module: